siberianfox/g2wiki/Debugging G2 on OSX with GDB and Atmel ICE.md

 </pre>
 As instructed, run `brew doctor` before you install anything, and install the Command Line Tools for Xcode: https://developer.apple.com/downloads.
 Search "Command Line Tools for Xcode".
 You may need to register as an Apple Developer for this step.
+You can also run this command in terminal to install Xcode Command Line Tools:
+`xcode-select --install` (and select Install in the popup window).

 2. In terminal, run:<br>
 `brew install openocd`